-Funding for the residential renewable energy rebates are fully reserved for 2015.
+Funding for the residential renewable energy rebates is fully reserved for 2015.
 Residential customers can still complete a reservation form to be added to a waiting list to be notified if additional funding becomes available.

 Bringing clean, renewable energy to our community is everyone's responsibility, and we want to help you do your part.
 Solar electric panels, or photovoltaics, convert the renewable energy of the sun into useful electricity that is pollution-free and avoids burning fossil fuels.

 Our renewable energy rebate for photovoltaics supports and encourages the installation of solar PV generating systems at homes and businesses.
 Solar energy helps protect the environment, diversifies our energy supply, creates energy independence and reduces our summer peak capacity requirements.

 Business and residential customers are eligible for a $1 per watt rebate through June 30, 2015, at which time the rebate will decrease to $0.50 per watt.
 Depending on the installation, 40 to 60 percent of the total system cost could be covered by rebates and tax credits.